Child and Adolescent Track

 Assessment – While on the outpatient rotation, interns will regularly conduct diagnostic evaluations that involve the use of empirically validated assessment tools and collateral contacts with parents/families, schools and medical professionals.
 Interns use their findings from these assessments to develop family-centered treatment plans.

 Crisis Intervention - Interns spend 2 months providing service as a member of the Crisis Intervention Team.
-The Crisis Intervention Service is a unique service of Strong Behavioral Health: Child and Adolescent Outpatient Services.
-Each appointment provides both evaluation and intervention components to families in crisis.
+The Crisis Intervention Service (CIS) is a unique service of Pediatric Behavioral Health & Wellness.
+Each crisis appointment provides both evaluation and intervention components to families in urgent need of psychological services.
 We utilize a team approach in order to accomplish this goal.
-Families meet with the Crisis Intervention Team for one, two, or three appointments based on each family’s needs.
-The intern and a crisis case manager work together with each family to identify the immediate emotional, behavioral, social, and educational needs of the child or adolescent and provide brief evidence-based interventions to the family.
-The intern, as part of the Crisis Intervention Team, may also help facilitate referrals to community resources and provide consultation to primary care physicians and/or schools.
-The intern receives live supervision from Dr. Katelyn Thomas.
+Families meet with the Crisis Intervention Team for 1-3 appointments based on each family’s needs.
+The CIS team work with each family to identify the immediate emotional, behavioral, social, and educational needs of the child or adolescent and provide brief evidence-based interventions to the family.
+The intern, as part of the Crisis Intervention Team, may also help to make recommendations and facilitate referrals to community resources and provide consultation to primary care physicians and/or schools.
+The intern receives live supervision from Dr. Katelyn Taylor.

 Inpatient Rotation, 6 months